OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TODO" frameborder="0" allowfullscreen></iframe>

-We recently shipped our [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira), and I thought I'd explore it a bit as it unlocks some very useful scenarios.
+We recently shipped our [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira), and I thought I'd explore it a bit as it unlocks some pretty useful scenarios.

 Building great software often requires using multiple tools and services, but finding the right ones and getting them to talk to each other can be a headache.
-Atlassian's [Jira](https://atlassian.com/jira) is a popular application that helps teams to plan, track, and release great software whereas Octopus Deploy helps teams automate their development and operations processes in a fast, repeatable and reliable manner.
+Atlassian's [Jira](https://atlassian.com/jira) is a popular application that helps teams to plan, track, and manage software releases whereas Octopus Deploy helps teams automate their development and operations processes in a fast, repeatable and reliable manner.
 Together, they enable teams to get better visibility and traceability into their software pipeline from idea to production.

 Integrating Octopus and Jira unlocks three key scenarios:

-* **[See when features or bug fixes are deployed to Prod](/blog/2019-05/octopus-jira-integration/index.md#See-when-features-or-bug-fixes-are-deployed-to-Prod).** 'Done' means deployed to production and this is now visible directly in your Jira issues.
+* **[See when features or bug fixes are deployed to Prod](/blog/2019-05/octopus-jira-integration/index.md#see-when-features-or-bug-fixes-are-deployed-to-prod).** 'Done' means deployed to production and this is now visible directly in your Jira issues.
 See when your team finishes a new feature or bug fix and deploys it to production.
-* **[See the Jira issues included in Octopus releases](/blog/2019-05/octopus-jira-integration/index.md#See-the-Jira-issues-included-in-Octopus-Releases).** It's now possible to see which Jira issues (work items) Octopus includes in releases with links back to Jira for further details.
+* **[See the Jira issues included in Octopus releases](/blog/2019-05/octopus-jira-integration/index.md#see-the-jira-issues-included-in-octopus-releases).** It's now possible to see which Jira issues (work items) Octopus includes in releases with links back to Jira for further details.
-* **[Generate release notes automatically](/blog/2019-05/octopus-jira-integration/index.md#Generate-and-share-Release-Notes-automatically).** Octopus can now intelligently generate release notes visible directly your deployments to your environments like test and production.
-Share them with your team, management or executives via email, slack and more.
+* **[Generate release notes automatically](/blog/2019-05/octopus-jira-integration/index.md#generate-and-share-release-notes-automatically).** Octopus can now generate release notes visible directly within your deployments to your environments like test and production.
+Share them with your team, managers or executives via email, slack and more.

 Note: The Octopus Deploy plugin is only compatible with Jira Cloud as Jira Server does not support the APIs required to enable this functionality.